More than 3 million people sustain injuries from traffic accidents every year in the U.S.

 Contact an Experienced Auto Accident Lawyer Immediately After an Auto Accident

 If you or a loved one has been injured in a car accident, our Coral Springs car accident lawyers are here to help you.
-Attorney Dan Cytryn, the founder of our firm, has 40 years of experience representing auto accident victims and their families and has tried nearly 100 jury trials, ranging from car accidents to slip and fall cases.
+Attorney Dan Cytryn, the founder of our firm, has over 40 years of experience representing auto accident victims and their families and has tried nearly 100 jury trials, ranging from car accidents to slip and fall cases.
 Our experienced auto accident attorneys can help you recover medical bills, lost wages, as well as compensation for pain and suffering and loss of enjoyment of life.
 Contact us today for a free consultation to discuss your case.
 We are here to answer your questions.
 Our attorneys have helped obtain justice for numerous clients who have been injured in Florida car accidents.
 Please visit Our Results page for more information on verdicts and settlements we have obtained for our clients.

 We serve injured clients nationwide, but the highest percentage of our representation is in Broward, Miami-Dade, and Palm Beach Counties, serving all of the following cities: